dereuromark/cakephp-whoops/README.md

 That's it!

+### Debug Mode
+An important note: This plugin is installed as require dependency, but even so it is more used as require-dev one.
+If the debug mode is off, it will completely ignore the Whoops handler, as without debug mode there is no exception to render.
+It will then display the public error message and only log internally.

+So make sure you enable debug (locally) for checking out this package.
+For each error and exception you should then see the improved whoops handler output on your screen.

 ## Editor
-Opening the file via click in the editor is supported for most major IDEs.
+Opening the file in the editor via click in the browser is supported for most major IDEs.
+It uses `phpstorm://` URLs which can open the file through a command line call and directly jump to the right line.

 Set your config as
 ```php